toshikiochiai/NPVAE/README.md

 ### 4. Visualize latent variables
 The acquired latent variables are dimensionally reduced by tSNE and the visualization results can be obtained as a png file.
 The png file is saved under the `SAVED_PATH` you specified.\
 If you want to colorize and see the distribution of specific compounds, please prepare another txt file describing them in SMILES format.\
-If you just want to see the appearance by color coding for each property information value, there is no need to prepare a separate txt file.
+If you just want to see the appearance by color coding for each functional information value, there is no need to prepare a separate txt file.
 In that case, please set the `-color` flag.
 ```
 python visualize.py --smiles_path ./smiles_data/hoge.txt --saved_path ./output_data -check_path ./smiles_data/target_smiles.txt -color
 ```
 * -check_path, --check_smiles_path `CHECK_SMILES_PATH`: Path of the SMILES data describing the compounds you want to visualize.
 (These compounds must be included in the SMILES data in the `SMILES_PATH` above.)
-* -color, --color_code: Whether to color-code according to property information values.
+* -color, --color_code: Whether to color-code according to functional information values.
 ***
 ### 5. Generate new compound structures
 You can generate new compound structures from the space around a compound you specified.
 A SDF file is saved under the `saved_path` you specified.